newbeepi/GameOfLife/README.md

 ## How to use

-   While not running you may draw by yourself elsewhere you may only use buttons
+   While not running you may draw by yourself otherwise you may only use buttons

 | Button  | Function |
 | ------------- | ------------- |